Al Kameen: Plot

 2018, during the Yemen War, United Arab Emirates Armed Forces soldiers based in Mocha are deployed on a mission.
 In the middle of a routine patrol, Emirati soldiers Ali Al-mismari, Bilal Al Saadi, and Al Hindasi are trapped in a valley by rebel combatants.
 In response, another squad of Emirati soldiers conducts a mission to rescue their compatriots.

 Production

 Harry Gregson-Williams composed the film’s musical score.
 Drone filming was provided by Airscope Drones.

 Al Kameen was filmed by a 400-member crew and cast, making it the largest Arabic-language feature film production filmed in the Gulf Cooperation Council (GCC).
 The film crew included a team of Emirati filmmakers and cultural consultants, including directors Hana Kazim, Talal Al Asmani, Aliwiya Thani and Alia AlQemzi.
 It was produced by AGC Studios and Image Nation Abu Dhabi.

 Release

-The film opened on November 25, 2021, in the UAE and became the biggest opening of 2021 and highest-grossing Emirati and Arabic-language film ever in the UAE.
+The film opened in the UAE on November 25, 2021, and became the biggest UAE opening of 2021 and highest-grossing Emirati and Arabic-language film ever in the UAE.